18. Glacier and Snowstorm

-When your goal is right in front of you, fear and worry might overwhelm you, making you doubt your ability to achieve it.
-You may feel your limitations and be crushed by the thought that your efforts so far have been meaningless.
+When your goal is right in front of you, fear and worry may overwhelm you, making you doubt your ability to achieve it.
+You may feel your limitations and be crushed by the thought that all your efforts so far have been meaningless.

-Cape Horn, which I had longed for, is now right in front of Aomi and me.
+Cape Horn, which I had longed for, is now just ahead of Aomi and me.

-Wind mixed with snow rushes over the small inlet surrounded by mountains, creating a whistling sound and occasionally rattling the deck with hail.
+Wind mixed with snow rushes over the small inlet surrounded by mountains, whistling overhead and occasionally rattling the deck with hail.
 Waves from the Beagle Channel push into the inlet, causing Aomi to rock up and down.
 A blizzard must be raging in the channel.

-According to the Pilot Chart (a meteorological map), the average wind speed at Cape Horn this month, April, is force six.
-This average means there can be light winds of force two, but it can also escalate to force ten, a fierce storm.
+According to the Pilot Chart, a meteorological map, the average wind speed at Cape Horn this month, April, is force 6.
+This average means there can be light winds of force 2, but it can also escalate to force 10, a fierce storm.
 Is it possible to sail around Cape Horn in such strong winds?

-After about three days, the snowstorm subsides, and Aomi leaves the inlet and sails into the Beagle Channel.
+After about three days, the snowstorm subsides, and Aomi leaves the inlet and continues along the Beagle Channel.
 Darwin, famous for his theory of evolution, sailed through this channel on the HMS Beagle more than 150 years ago.
 How I dreamed of these days while studying the nautical chart before leaving Japan!

-Although I've seen many glaciers since arriving in the Patagonian archipelago of Chile, every time I look at this peculiar blue color and mineral crystal-like cross-section, it somehow touches the depths of my heart.
+Although I have seen many glaciers since arriving in the Patagonian Archipelago of Chile, every time I look at this peculiar blue color and mineral crystal‑like cross‑section, it touches something deep inside me.

 I find gray mud on the anchor’s surface.
 The bottom should be mud, which is strange because the CQR anchor usually works well on a muddy bottom.
 Suspecting something is wrong, I try the Danforth anchor next, but it also slips.
 I pull it up and find mud on it as well.

-No doubt, the anchors must have dug into the mud on the bottom, so there is no reason why they shouldn't work.
-What's happening?
+No doubt, the anchors must have dug into the mud on the bottom, so there is no reason why they should not work.
+What’s happening?
 I have to hurry before it gets dark.

 I observe the anchor carefully.
 I touch the mud on the surface and find it strangely soft.
 A small amount of hard mud is also on the anchor’s fluke.